luuuis/hass_omie/README.md

 1. Open `Integrations` inside the HACS configuration.
 1. Click on the 3 dots in the top-right corner and select `Custom Repositories`.
-1. Paste in https://github.com/luuuis/hass_omie and select `Integration` as category.
+1. Paste in https://github.com/luuuis/hass_omie and select `Integration` as type.
 1. Once installation is complete, restart Home Assistant.

 <details>